jeremysinger/compsci9001_intro_to_linux/README.md

 The course learning objectives are:

 * to introduce Linux as a platform for software development
-* to guve experience in using command-line tools and shell scripts
+* to give experience in using command-line tools and shell scripts
 * to encourage a critical appraisal of OS design and implementation decisions

 The course is structured as a single introductory lecture to motivate the need for Linux and give some historical background.
 This is followed by a series of self-directed practical labs, one tutorial sheet per lab, introducing various basic concepts in a step-by-step manner.